 - Bounce House Parties

-- Craft Day – Make your own snow globe, personalized mug or other craft project
+- Craft Day – Make your own snow globe, personalized mug or another craft project

 - Dress Down Days